Letter from the Chair

-Professor Dávila is the author of Dictatorship in South America (Wiley Blackwell, 2013); Hotel Trópico: Brazil and the Challenge of African Decolonization (Duke, 2010), winner of the Latin Studies Association Brazil Section Book prize; and of Diploma of Whiteness: Race and Social Policy in Brazil, 1917-1945 (Duke, 2003).
+He has authored several books including Hotel Trópico: Brazil and the Challenge of African Decolonization (Duke, 2010), winner of the Latin Studies Association Brazil Section Book Prize; and of Diploma of Whiteness: Race and Social Policy in Brazil, 1917-1945 (Duke, 2003).

-In 2000, Dávila taught as a Fulbright Lecturer at the University of São Paulo, and in 2005, he held the Fulbright Distinguished chair at the Catholic University in Rio de Janeiro.
-He has also held National Endowment for the Humanities and Fulbright-Hays Research Fellowships.
+In 2000, Dávila taught as a Fulbright Lecturer at the University of São paulo, and in 2005, he held the Fulbright Distinguished chair at the Catholic University in Rio de Janeiro.
+He has also received the national endowment for the Humanities Fellowship and the Fulbright-Hays Research Fellowship.

 - Dávila, Jerry.
 Dictatorship in South America. .
 Wiley-Blackwell, 2013.

 - Dávila, Jerry.
 Hotel Trópico: Brasil e o desafio da descolonização africana, 1950-1980. .
 Paz e Terra, 2011.